Naughty-Gamer/Fancy-Snake/README.md

 ### How To Run The Game Locally:

-**Note: instructions have been laid out on README-dev.md, but we are laying them out here just in case you miss it**
+**Note: instructions have been laid out on README-dev.md, but we are explaining them here as well just in case you missed it**

 -   Fork, then clone this project, or alternatively, download it as zip, then run the following in the terminal at the project's root directory:
 -   npm i or npm install